OpenStackweb/osf-website/src/pages/legal/code-of-conduct/index.md

 - **Be careful with your words and actions.** We are a community of professionals, and we conduct ourselves professionally.
 Do not insult or put down other participants.
 Harassment and other exclusionary behavior is not acceptable and should be reported.
 This includes but is not limited to:

+  - Bullying and/or abusive behavior .
   - Violent threats or language directed against another person.
   - Discriminatory jokes and language.
   - Posting sexually suggestive, explicit or violent material.
   - Posting (or threatening to post) other people's personally identifying information ("doxing").
   - Personal insults, especially those using racist or sexist terms.
   - Unwelcome sexual attention.
+  - Stalking, including taking non-consensual photography of community members.
+  - Sustained disruptive activity during a community engagement, including written  communication.
   - Advocating for, or encouraging, any of the above behavior.
   - Repeated harassment of others.
 In general, if someone asks you to stop, then stop.
+  - Deliberately offensive behavior, language, images or other content - even if meant to be humorous (i.e. - "trolling")

 - **Respect the election process.** Members of the OpenInfra Foundation community should not attempt to manipulate election results.
 Open debate is welcome, but vote trading, ballot stuffing and other forms of abuse are not acceptable.